-However, these new forms of creator labour have also escalated workers' precarity (Duffy, 2020; Duffy & Meisner, 2022; Easterbrook-Smith, 2022; Glatt, 2022; etc.).
-Those working through social networks are part the 'gig' or 'platform economy,' an "insecure, often short-term or piecemeal, employment, frequently facilitated by a platform or app" (Easterbrook-Smith, 2022, p.3).
-Arising from the ashes of the 2008 financial crash, the gig economy is typically facilitated by apps such as Uber or TaskRabbit, although content creation - including influencer partnerships, social media self-promotion of offline services and online sex work - is also part of the gig economy.
-Gig work offers flexibility but lacks the protection and benefits linked with traditional employee status (ibid).
-In effect, the gig economy has helped to shift "patterns of employment in the cultural industries away from stable structures" (Glatt, 2022: 3).
+However, these new forms of creator labor have also escalated workers' precarity (Duffy, 2020; Duffy & Meisner, 2022; Easterbrook-Smith, 2022; Glatt, 2022).
+Those working through social networks are part of the "gig" or "platform economy," an "insecure, often shortterm or piecemeal, employment, frequently facilitated by a platform or app" (Easterbrook-Smith, 2022, p.
+3).
+Arising from the ashes of the 2008 financial crash, the gig economy is typically facilitated by apps such as Uber or TaskRabbit, although content creation-including influencer partnerships, social media self-promotion of offline services, and online sex work-is also part of the gig economy.
+Gig work offers flexibility but lacks the protection and benefits linked with traditional employee status (Easterbrook-Smith, 2022).
+In effect, the gig economy has helped to shift "patterns of employment in the cultural industries away from stable structures" (Glatt, 2022, p.
+3).

-Budding social media creators face additional challenges, as their success is related to a set of variables outside their control, such as, an elusive visibility, always within reach but not guaranteed (Duffy, 2020; Duffy & Meisner, 2022; Glatt, 2022; etc.).
-Banet-Weiser calls the social media landscape an "economy of visibility," characterised by an accumulation of metrics such as likes, following and engagement (Banet-Weiser, 2018, p.2), "popularity metrics" which are a crucial aspect of content creators' success (Glatt, 2022, p.12).
-Affordances such as views, channel subscriptions and followers therefore become essential to a user's legitimacy, so much so that "depending on how many views and subscriptions a channel achieves, it is accordingly deemed relevant and attention-worthy or not" (García-Rapp, 2017,p.
+Budding social media creators face additional challenges, as their success is related to a set of variables outside their control, such as elusive visibility, always within reach but not guaranteed (Duffy, 2020; Duffy & Meisner, 2022; Glatt, 2022).
+Banet-Weiser calls the social media landscape an "economy of visibility," characterized by an accumulation of metrics such as likes, following, and engagement (Banet-Weiser, 2018, p.
+2), "popularity metrics" which are a crucial aspect of content creators' success (Glatt, 2022, p.
+12).
+Affordances such as views, channel subscriptions, and followers, therefore, become essential to a user's legitimacy, so much so that "depending on how many views and subscriptions a channel achieves, it is accordingly deemed relevant and attention-worthy or not" (García-Rapp, 2017, p.
 234).

-However, maintaining those views and following is anything but straight-forward: while the promise of visibility is afforded to everyone, success strictly relies on compliance with platforms' often broad, unclear and unequally applied rules, their processes, agendas and aesthetic (Are & Paasonen, 2021).
-Achieving views and securing a following becomes essential to thrive - and to be seen to be thriving - meaning that those whose content or mere existence are stigmatised by platform rules are not guaranteed the same visibility, work, privileges or earnings as other content creators (ibid; García-Rapp, 2017).
+However, maintaining those views and following is anything but straight-forward: While the promise of visibility is afforded to everyone, success strictly relies on compliance with platforms' often broad, unclear, and unequally applied rules, their processes, agendas, and aesthetics (Are & Paasonen, 2021).
+Achieving views and securing a following becomes essential to thrive-and to be seen to be thriving-meaning that those whose content or mere existence are stigmatized by platform rules are not guaranteed the same visibility, work, privileges, or earnings as other content creators (Are & Paasonen, 2021; García-Rapp, 2017).

 This quest for visibility leads to a precarious and unbalanced power dynamic between users and platforms.
-Content creators are at the mercy of tech giants' opaque and capricious management (Are, 2021a; Bishop, 2019; Cotter, 2021 etc.).
+Content creators are at the mercy of tech giants' opaque and capricious management (Are, 2021b; Bishop, 2019; Cotter, 2021).
 They sit within a power structure exerted through algorithms, "codified step-by-step processes" through which platforms "afford or restrict visibility" (Bishop, 2019, p.
 2590).
-Unsurprisingly, this results in users wishing to understand more about how said spaces are governed (i.e., Are, 2021a;b; Cotter, 2021; Duffy, 2020).
+Unsurprisingly, this results in users wishing to understand more about how said spaces are governed (i.e., Are, 2021b; Cotter, 2021; Duffy, 2020).